Feel It To Heal It Counseling

 Hey!
-I’m Samantha Berg a licensed clinical social worker and the owner of Feel It To Heal It Counseling, a dream that came to life in 2023 and continues to grow in ways I could have only imagined.
+I’m Samantha a licensed clinical social worker and the owner of Feel It To Heal It Counseling, a dream that came to life in 2023 and continues to grow in ways I could have only imagined.
 I’ve been in private practice since 2020, and in January 2025, I was thrilled to expand my vision by bringing on two close friends to join the journey.
 It’s a joy and an honor to be doing work that I love every single day.

 I earned my bachelor’s degree in Social Work from Indiana Wesleyan University and completed my master’s degree in Social Work through Aurora University’s online program.
 My early experiences shaped my passion for crisis response and systemic change—I interned at a police department and have worked in crisis intervention, community mental health, and within the jail system with a focus on reducing recidivism.